We are Called...to Worship

 The Apostle Paul instructs us to "teach one another with psalms, hymns, and spiritual songs" and the Psalms call us repeatedly to sing and make a joyful noise to the Lord.
 Music is integral to worship and we are blessed with an extraordinary music program here at MPC.

 Musical participation builds community within the church and beyond.
-The offerings of the children's and youth choirs are integrated regularly into worship, and the adult choir is a weekly fixture.
-Music selection for all choirs is based not only on the skill level of the singers, but on message, relevance to the sermon topic, and seasonal appropriateness.
+The offerings of the children's choirs are integrated regularly into worship, and the adult choir is present weekly September - June.
+Music is carefully chosen to enhance the scriptures, sermon theme and liturgical season.

 We celebrate the Sacrament of the Lord's Supper monthly, generally on the first Sunday of the month.
-We alternate serving Communion by pew and by intinction, reminding worshipers that our Lord Jesus Christ invites all who trust in him to share in the meal that he has prepared.
+All baptized Christians are invited to the Table.

 Holidays are opportunities for special worship and special events within worship.
 For example,

-- The Ash Wednesday service, ushering in the season of Lent, culminates with the imposition of ashes.
+- Ash Wednesday evening service ushers in the season of Lent and culminates with the imposition of ashes.

-- Our Maundy Thursday services offers us the opportunity to walk with Jesus to the Cross as part of our Tenebrae Service.
+- The Maundy Thursday service offers us the opportunity to remember Jesus' last meal with his disciples and walk with Jesus to the Cross.

 We invite you to worship with us!
 We think you'll find our services joyous, welcoming, renewing, and most important, spiritually rich and nourishing.
 Come join us!